microsoft/Flash_University/CLR_via_CSharp/24_RuntimeSerialization/RuntimeSerialization.md

 - good practice of adding enums to the end
 - json vs xml
 - why do we use newton soft
+- What it might look like (see link)

 ## Binary Serialization
 ## Glossary